tru0067/dotfiles/README.md

 system config file, where this is not possible, we symlink them.
 If those files already exist, this script does not overwrite them.

+##### `fresh_install_notes.md`
+A brief outline of some common steps when performing a fresh install.

 ---

 ### TODO:

 ##### Vim
 Change formatoptions to be loaded after.
-Likewise set up the tex.vim, will probably want another deploy script specifically for vim stuff.
+Is it possible to do this for every filetype?
+Could source a generic one for each if not...